arielchuri/Research-and-Development-Methods/Workshop/Design_Research_Plan.md

 Produce a gantt chart (google sheet) and google doc to outline your plan.
 Be as detailed as possible in the time allowed.
 Start from a general outline and then begin to fill in the details.

+Create shared documents for your teammates to work on in the class Google Drive folder.